tmtsoftware/esw/esw-services/README.md

 Services started up using `esw-services` can be interacted with using `esw-shell`, `esw-ocs-eng-ui`, or by directly accessing the HTTP endpoints.

-*NOTE: All apps/services started via `esw-services` are part of same JVM process.*
+*NOTE: All apps/services started via `esw-services` are part of same JVM process, except Sequence Manager which is a separate JVM process.*

 ## Pre-requisites for running esw-services